ducksify/action-akamai-purge/README.md

 Type of purge :
 - cpcode : Purge by cpcode
 - tag : Purge by Cache Tag
+- url : Purge by URL

 ### `ref`
 **Required**
-CPCode or Cache Tag to purge
+CPCode, URL, or Cache Tag to purge

 ## Example usage